Vyral/base-template/_posts/2019-06-04-how-does-the-ibuyer-model-work-in-real-estate.md

 Under the typical real estate sales model, you’ll pay 5% to 6% on real estate commission.
 With iBuyers, you’ll still pay them that average commission, as well as providing them a discount on your home for the convenience of their service. **That could be anywhere between 10% and 20%,** and that goes toward covering their resale costs.
 All in all, there’s not a large margin of error for these companies.

-They’ll also send an inspector in to physically inspect the property, so remember that there is still an inspection timeframe when you work with iBuyers. **If the inspector finds something wrong with it, then they’ll negotiate the price down even further.**
+They’ll also send an inspector in to physically inspect the property, so remember that there is still an inspection time frame when you work with iBuyers. **If the inspector finds something wrong with it, then they’ll negotiate the price down even further.**

 {% include pullquote.html %}